Skip to content

 You also need a computer, printer, internet connection, office furniture, and a comfortable sitting area for the family of the deceased.
 You have to invest in Vases or Urns of good designs to keep the ashes and hand them over to the family.

-10. Have a Marketing Plan
+12. Have a Marketing Plan

 Creative marketing strategies are the most important aspect of running your business and increasing profits.
-You just have a carefully crafted marketing plan to make the job easier.
+You must have a carefully crafted marketing plan to make the job easier.
 Follow these strategies for successful marketing:

 a) Create a website for your business.
 Explain in detail the services offered by your Cremation Business.
 Also, make provisions for online booking and online payment.